 Case 2: Credit Score Increase of 81 Points

-In July, a borrower requesting a $200,000 loan had steady income and his 20 percent down payment ready.
-His student loans were paid off and he had no derogatory marks on his credit report.
+In July, a borrower requesting a $200,000 loan had a steady income and a 20% down payment ready.
+His student loans were paid off, and he had no derogatory marks on his credit report.
 But when his credit was run, his score was 698.
 The same credit analyzer tool was used and determined he could potentially increase his score by 102 points.

 Here is what the credit analyzer found:

-The borrower paid off his card in full.
-When his credit was re-run in August, his score was 779, up 81 points.
+The borrower paid his card to a $0 balance.
+When his credit was re-run in August, his score was 779, an increase of 81 points.
 The case study states that the borrower likely didn’t receive the full credit score impact because of a lack of reported balances on credit accounts.

 By raising his score from 698 to 779, he saved $3,000 on a $200,000 mortgage loan.

 The Other Factors That Determine Your FICO Credit Score